asheroto/Chocolatey-Package-Updater/README.md

 1. Downloads the package EXE file and retrieves its product version.
 2. Compares the downloaded file's version to the version specified in the nuspec file.
-3. Compares the downloaded file's checksum to the checksum in the install script.
+3. Compares the downloaded file's checksum to the checksum in the `ChocolateyInstall.ps1` script.
+4. Compares the downloaded file's checksum to the checksum in the `VERIFICATION.txt` file (if it exists).
-4. If the package requires an update, it performs the following actions:
+5. If the package requires an update, it performs the following actions:
     - Updates the version in the nuspec file.
-    - Updates the checksum in the install script.
+    - Updates the url/version/checksum in the `ChocolateyInstall.ps1` script.
-    - Updates the checksum in the verification file (if it exists).
+    - Updates the checksum in the `VERIFICATION.txt` file (if it exists).
     - Sends an alert to a designated URL.

 ## Requirements